rcgsheffield/sheffield_hpc/stanage/software/apps/jupyter.rst

 .. image:: /images/browser_button.PNG

-3. Once the web browser is up and running, use the web adress with ``127.0.0.1`` from step 7  of the ``Installing and Running Jupyter Notebooks`` section.
+3. Once the web browser is up and running, use the web address with ``127.0.0.1`` that we noted earlier.
 In our example, this would be